magicpatterns/catalog/README.md

 ## 🌎 Translations

-Mirrorful is currently available in English and coming soon in Spanish.
+Mirrorful is currently available in English and [German 🇩🇪](https://github.com/Mirrorful/mirrorful/tree/main/i18n/README.de.md).
+Spanish is coming soon.
 Help us translate our documentation and UI to your language!

 You can find all the info in [this issue](https://github.com/Mirrorful/mirrorful/issues/18).